metakgp/iit-kgp-network/README_technical.md

 # 3. Slow WIFI Speed

-The institute has a fast Ethernet connection but a notoriously slow Wifi (tested at LBS ) due to its usage of `2.4 ghz` and `20MHz` bandwidth with a Bit-rate of `72.2Mb/s` (Megabits/s).
+The institute has a fast Ethernet connection but a notoriously slow Wifi (95% of the cases) due to its usage of `2.4 ghz` and `20MHz` bandwidth with a Bit-rate of `72.2Mb/s` (Megabits/s).
 This wifi is shared with many people in the same wing which brings its speed down to 10-12 Mbps.